 Arch Managing Agency Limited is a registered Lloyd's Managing Agent for Syndicate 1955, Syndicate 2012 and SPA 6132.
-Following the acquisition of Syndicate 1856 by ERS Insurance Group on the 1 September 2021, the company will no longer continue to act as the Lloyd's Managing Agent of Syndicate 1856.

-The company is a private company limited by shares and is incorporated and registered in England and Wales.
+The company is a private company limited by shares and is incorporated and registered in the United Kingdom.
 The address of the Company's registered office is 60 Great Tower Street, London, EC3R 5AZ.